Note Some products might not be available in your country or region.

 Select your Surface model from the list below, then select the attached link for the latest firmware and drivers for sound, display, ethernet, and Wi-Fi for your Surface.

-You will be redirected to the Download Center details page for your device.
+You'll be redirected to the Download Center details page for your device.
 Multiple downloads may be available, depending on the product you select.

-- If you don't know your Surface model, select the search box on the taskbar in and type Surface, select the Surface app from the menu, then select Your Surface .
+- If you don't know your Surface model, select the search box on the taskbar and type Surface, select the Surface app from the menu, then select Your Surface .
 Your model will be listed on the screen that appears.

 - To find out which version and build of Windows you're using, select Start > Settings > System > About , then look under Windows Specifications to find your operating system version and OS build number.

 - To update your Surface with the latest drivers and firmware from the Download Center, select the .msi file name that matches your Surface model and version of Windows.
 For example, to update a Surface Book 2 with build 15063 of Windows 10, choose SurfaceBook2_Win10_15063_1702009_2.msi.
 For a Surface Book 2 with build 16299 of Windows 10, choose SurfaceBook2_Win10_16299_1703009_2.msi.

 For more info about the Surface MSI naming convention, see Deploying the latest firmware and drivers for Surface devices.